Tritium: Neutron initiator

 These are devices incorporated in nuclear weapons which produce a pulse of neutrons when the bomb is detonated to initiate the fission reaction in the fissionable core (pit) of the bomb, after it is compressed to a critical mass by explosives.
 Actuated by an ultrafast switch like a krytron, a small particle accelerator drives ions of tritium and deuterium to energies above the 15 keV or so needed for deuterium-tritium fusion and directs them into a metal target where the tritium and deuterium are adsorbed as hydrides.
 High-energy fusion neutrons from the resulting fusion radiate in all directions.
 Some of these strike plutonium or uranium nuclei in the primary's pit, initiating a nuclear chain reaction.
 The quantity of neutrons produced is large in absolute numbers, allowing the pit to quickly achieve neutron levels that would otherwise need many more generations of chain reaction, though still small compared to the total number of nuclei in the pit.

 Boosting

-Before detonation, a few grams of tritium-deuterium gas are injected into the hollow "pit" of fissile plutonium or uranium.
-The early stages of the fission chain reaction supply enough heat and compression to start deuterium-tritium fusion; then both fission and fusion proceed in parallel, the fission assisting the fusion by continuing heating and compression, and the fusion assisting the fission with highly energetic (14.1 MeV) neutrons.
+Before detonation, a few grams of tritium–deuterium gas are injected into the hollow "pit" of fissile material.
+The early stages of the fission chain reaction supply enough heat and compression to start deuterium–tritium fusion; then both fission and fusion proceed in parallel, the fission assisting the fusion by continuing heating and compression, and the fusion assisting the fission with highly energetic (14.1 MeV) neutrons.
 As the fission fuel depletes and also explodes outward, it falls below the density needed to stay critical by itself, but the fusion neutrons make the fission process progress faster and continue longer than it would without boosting.
-Increased yield comes overwhelmingly from the increase in fission.
-The energy released by the fusion itself is much smaller because the amount of fusion fuel is so much smaller.
-The effects of boosting include:
+Increased yield comes overwhelmingly from the increased fission.
+The energy from the fusion itself is much smaller because the amount of fusion fuel is much smaller.
+Effects of boosting include: